jrowny/cc_sfs/README.md

 - [ ] update from GH rather than using easyota
 - [ ] use UDP ping to find/update Elegoo CC ip address like octoeverywhere does
 - [ ] maybe integrate with octoeverywhere as an alternative client, so you don't need another rpi or docker container?
+- [ ] support more boards like the Seeed Studio XIAO S3

 ## Updating